-- 1. Well-defined plan for the grant recipient to disseminate results to appropriate audiences, including researchers, practitioners, and policymakers. - 2.
-Suggestions for print and electronic products NIJ might develop for practitioners and policymakers.
+- 1. Well-defined plan for the grant recipient to disseminate results to appropriate audiences, including researchers and criminal justice practitioners and policymakers. - 2.
+Suggestions for print and electronic products NIJ might develop for criminal justice practitioners and policymakers.

 Research Independence and Integrity